eclipse-sumo/sumo/docs/web/docs/Simulation/Bicycles.md

 1. move straight across
 2. turn 90° left and then move straight across

 By default, [netconvert](../netconvert.md) generates a wide curve rather than going straight twice as above.
 Currently, this can only be remedied by setting [custom shapes for these internal lanes](../netedit.md#connection).
+To adjust the waiting position of the bicycle (the point where the first stage ends), [connection attribute 'contPos' must be set](../netedit.md#setting_connection_attributes).

 To define a controlled in direct turn where both stages respect the traffic light corresponding to the current movement direction another custom setting is needed.
 The first part of the left-turn connection will be controlled automatically by the traffic ligh according to the 'linkIndex' attribute of the connection.
 The second part can be controlled by [setting the optional attribute 'linkIndex2'](../netedit.md#setting_connection_attributes).
 The easiest setup is to copy the linkIndex that controlls the movement of vehicles (or pedestrians) going straight from right to left.